Baryon asymmetry from dark matter decay in the vicinity of a phase transition

-{\bf Detection prospects:} In Fig. \ref{fig:GW}, we show the GW spectrum for the benchmark points given in table \ref{tab:table1}.
-Clearly, the peak frequencies as well as a sizeable part of the spectrum remains within the sensitivity of planned future experiment like LISA \cite{2017arXiv170200786A}, keeping the discovery prospect of the model very promising.
-Sensitivities of other future experiments like $\mu$ARES \cite{Sesana:2019vho}, DECIGO \cite{Kawamura:2006up}, BBO\,\cite{Yagi:2011wg} are also shown as shaded regions, covering most part of the GW spectrum for our benchmark points.
-The model can also have interesting collider prospects due to the inert scalar doublet $\eta$.
+with $\tau$ being the observation time for a particular detector, which we consider to be 1 yr.
+Clearly, all four experiments mentioned above can probe the parameter space.
+It should be noted that, the allowed parameter space for inert doublet scalars remains within the TeV ballpark in order to have a first order EWPT.
+This also restricts DM mass in the same ballpark in order to realise the forbidden decay scenario.
+Note that, all the points in the scan plots shown in Fig. \ref{fig:PTscan1} do not fulfill the criteria for the observed baryon asymmetry.
+They can however be made to satisfy the required BAU by suitably varying the CI parameter $z_{23}$ without affecting rest of the phenomenology significantly.

+Due to the sub-TeV particle spectrum, the model can also have interesting collider prospects due to the inert scalar doublet $\eta$.
 The model can give rise to same-sign dilepton plus missing energy \cite{Gustafsson:2012aj, Datta:2016nfz}, dijet plus missing energy \cite{Poulose:2016lvz}, tri-lepton plus missing energy \cite{Miao:2010rg} or even mono jet signatures \cite{Belyaev:2016lok, Belyaev:2018ext} in colliders.
-Due to the required cogenesis assisted by a first order EWPT, the inert doublet components, however, can not be very close to the electroweak scale, as seen from Fig. \ref{fig:PTscan1}.
 The model can also have interesting prospects of charged lepton flavour violating decays like $\mu \rightarrow e \gamma, \mu \rightarrow 3e$ due to light $N_1, \eta$ going inside the loop mediating such rare processes.
 Particularly for fermion singlet DM, such rare decay rates can saturate present experimental bounds \cite{Toma:2013zsa}.